everest-castaneda/knext/README.rst

 KNeXT downloads and parses Kyoto Encylopedia of Genes and Genomes (KEGG) markup language files (KGML).
-The tool employs NetworkX's framework to not only create gene-only networks, but mixed: gene, compound, pathway networks.
+The tool employs NetworkX's framework to not only create gene-only networks but mixed networks which contain the following: genes, compounds, and pathways.
 KNeXT is designed to ingest KGML files through built-in APIs and dynamically create high-fidelity topological representations.
 All output files are in TSV format.
 KNeXT also